ClinVar Miner

 Illumina Laboratory Services, Illumina RCV001155244 SCV001316663 likely benign Autosomal recessive juvenile Parkinson disease 2 2017-04-27 criteria provided, single submitter clinical testing This variant was observed as part of a predisposition screen in an ostensibly healthy population.
 A literature search was performed for the gene, cDNA change, and amino acid change (where applicable).
 Publications were found based on this search.
 The evidence from the literature, in combination with allele frequency data from public databases where available, was sufficient to determine this variant is unlikely to cause disease.
 Therefore, this variant is classified as likely benign.

-Invitae RCV002032431 SCV002116598 uncertain significance not provided 2022-06-29 criteria provided, single submitter clinical testing This sequence change replaces leucine, which is neutral and non-polar, with isoleucine, which is neutral and non-polar, at codon 272 of the PRKN protein (p.Leu272Ile).
+Labcorp Genetics (formerly Invitae), Labcorp RCV002032431 SCV002116598 uncertain significance not provided 2024-04-22 criteria provided, single submitter clinical testing This sequence change replaces leucine, which is neutral and non-polar, with isoleucine, which is neutral and non-polar, at codon 272 of the PRKN protein (p.Leu272Ile).
 This variant is present in population databases (rs141366047, gnomAD 0.1%).
-This missense change has been observed in individual(s) with Parkinson disease (PMID: 21625934, 25939424, 30502028, 31217084).
+This missense change has been observed in individual(s) with Parkinson disease (PMID: 21625934, 25939424, 30502028, 31217084, 32613234).
+This variant is also known as p.L123I.
 ClinVar contains an entry for this variant (Variation ID: 906230).
-Algorithms developed to predict the effect of missense changes on protein structure and function are either unavailable or do not agree on the potential impact of this missense change (SIFT: "Deleterious"; PolyPhen-2: "Probably Damaging"; Align-GVGD: "Class C0").
+Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) has been performed at Invitae for this missense variant, however the output from this modeling did not meet the statistical confidence thresholds required to predict the impact of this variant on PRKN protein function.
 This variant disrupts the p.Leu272 amino acid residue in PRKN.
 Other variant(s) that disrupt this residue have been observed in individuals with PRKN-related conditions (PMID: 31929871), which suggests that this may be a clinically significant amino acid residue.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.